MeanderingProgrammer/render-markdown.nvim/README.md

         above = '▄',
         -- Used below code blocks for thin border. below = '▀',
+        -- Padding to add to the left & right of inline code. inline_pad = 0,
         -- Highlight for code blocks.
         highlight = 'RenderMarkdownCode',
         -- Highlight for language, overrides icon provider value. highlight_language = nil,
+        -- Highlight for border, use false to add no highlight. highlight_border = 'RenderMarkdownCodeBorder',
         -- Highlight for language, used if icon provider does not have a value. highlight_fallback = 'RenderMarkdownCodeFallback',
-        -- Padding to add to the left & right of inline code. inline_pad = 0,
         -- Highlight for inline code.
         highlight_inline = 'RenderMarkdownCodeInline',
     },